 We use an artificial intelligence algorithm to pre-match the old chart of accounts with the new one that makes sure all required account types are honored.
 In a simple drag and drop operation, you can then map the remaining ones (or choose to add them).

 At the conclusion of the conversion you will receive a report showing the Chart of Accounts as it was originally and then how it now appears in Xero.
-A huge time saver for you and an opportunity to clean up a Chart of Accounts that has gotten out of hand and leverage the ability to run the same reports across your all of your Xero orgs.
+A huge time saver for you and an opportunity to clean up a Chart of Accounts that have gotten out of hand while leveraging the ability to run the same reports across all of your Xero organisations.

 If you are interested about how the custom Chart of Accounts service works you can read more here.

-6. Do they have payroll?
+6. Do you have payroll?
 How up to date is it?
 Are there a variety of pay schedules and items to consider?